Open Topics

 • Enhancing the Fuzzy Miner with additional filtering and visualization methods [3], [4]

-• Development of an Object Centric Process Mining tool like [9], [10]
+• Development of an Object Centric Process Mining integration [9], [10]

 The whole work is open source, also the contribution during the bachelor thesis.
 This means that the code must be easily maintainable and extendable.
 The written code should contain unit tests as well.